Anastomosis is the medical term for a surgical connection between two tubular structures, channels, or passages that

 - Ileocolic or ileocolonic anastomosis: This connects the end of the small intestine to the colon, usually after a bowel resection.

-- Colectomy: This surgery involves removing the colon and attaching the end of the small intestine to the rectum.
+- Colectomy: A colectomy involves removing the colon and attaching the end of the small intestine to the rectum.

 - Single anastomosis gastric bypass (SAGB): People may have a gastric bypass to aid weight loss.
 A SAGB procedure involves turning part of the stomach into a gastric pouch and attaching it to a small loop of intestine.
 This restricts a person’s food intake and reduces calorie absorption.

 - Hepaticojejunostomy: This involves connecting a hepatic duct to a section of the small bowel, permitting digestion of food following certain pathological processes that harm the bile ducts, pancreas, or the duodenum.

 Vascular anastomosis connects blood vessels.
 There are three types:

 - arteriovenous anastomosis, which connects an artery to a vein

 This procedure can create durable dialysis access for people with kidney failure.

 Surgeons often use staples or stitches when connecting tissues during an anastomosis.